← Reference Deep-Dives Reference Deep-Dive · 9 min read

 By Kevin, Founder & CEO

 Episodic research — running a single big study every 3-6 months — produces insights that are stale by the time they are acted upon.
 SaaS markets move monthly.
 A competitive insight from January may not apply in March.
-A churn pattern from Q1 could have shifted entirely by Q3 if a competitor launched a major feature.
+A churn pattern from Q1 could have shifted entirely by Q3 if a competitor launched a major feature, a category leader changed pricing, or your own product rolled out a release that altered usage patterns.

 The Continuous Discovery Cadence